kgrid/kgrid-starter/README.md

 4. Follow the step-by-step instructions to install, set up and run the knowledge grid from your local machine.

+5. Once the Knowledge Grid Starter is set up and initialized, script `kg-start` will launch Knowledge Grid.
+Details can be found in `quickstart.html`

 ### Enjoy!